 And here is a breakdown of how many links each of those blog posts received:

-Based on the data above, there is a direct correlation between length of the content and how many people linked to it.
-And as you already know, the more links a web page has the higher it will typically rank on search engines… which is why the average web page that ranks in the first page of Google has over 2000 words of content.
+The data above shows a direct correlation between the length of the content and the number of people who linked to it.
+As you already know, the more links a web page has, the higher it will typically rank on search engines… which is why the average web page that ranks on the first page of Google has over 2,000 words of content.

 The social web prefers content rich pages

-I took the 327 blog posts I have written on Quick Sprout and broke them down into 2 buckets.
-The first bucket contained blog posts that were less than 1500 words and second contained posts that were greater than 1500 words.
-I then analyzed how many tweets and how many Facebook likes each post got.
+I took the 327 blog posts I have written on Quick Sprout and broke them down into two buckets.
+The first bucket contained blog posts that were fewer than 1,500 words, and the second contained posts that were greater than 1,500 words.
+I then analyzed how many tweets and Facebook likes each post got.

-If a post is greater than 1500 words on average it receives 68.1% more tweets and 22.6% more Facebook likes than a post that is under 1500 words.
-When you take into account that search engines take social signals into account when ranking sites it reinforces why web pages with lengthier content rank higher.
+What follows is that if a post is greater than 1,500 words, on average it receives 68.1% more tweets and 22.6% more Facebook likes than a post that is under 1,500 words.
+When you take into account that search engines take social signals into account when ranking sites, it reinforces why web pages with lengthier content rank higher.

 You are becoming a better searcher

-Based on data released by Hitwise you are starting to use longer search queries when you search.
-8 word search queries are up 34,000%.
+Based on data released by Hitwise, you are starting to use longer search queries when you search.
+8-word search queries are up by 34,000%.

-The general trend is that the percentage of people who are searching for 2 or 3 word phrases is decreasing and percentage of people who are searching for 4, 5, or even 8 word phrases is increasing.
+The general trend is that the percentage of people who are searching for 2 or 3-word phrases is decreasing and the percentage of people who are searching for 4, 5 or even 8-word phrases is increasing.

-If you want to capitalize off this, consider boosting the amount of content on your website as the more words on each page, the more likely you are to rank for long tail keywords.
+If you want to capitalize on this, consider boosting the amount of content on your website as the more words you have on each page, the more likely you are to rank for long tail keywords.

 I know these long tail keywords aren’t searched for a lot, but when you combine them all and compare them to head terms, there is much more traffic in the long tail.
-For example with Quick Sprout, 71.28% of the search traffic comes from long tail keywords.
-The beautiful part about those keywords is that they are less competitive, which means it is easier to rank for them, and then convert better than head terms.
-On Quick Sprout long tail keywords convert 121.92% better than head terms.
+For example, with Quick Sprout, 71.28% of the search traffic comes from long-tail keywords.
+The beautiful part about those keywords is that they are less competitive, which means it is easier to rank for them, and they convert better than head terms.
+On Quick Sprout, long-tail keywords convert 121.92% better than head terms.

 Longer form copy converts better than short copy

-And it isn’t just with NeilPatel.com… we had the same experience with Crazy Egg in which the long form version of the homepage converted 30% percent higher than the short version.
+And it isn’t just with NeilPatel.com.
+We had the same experience with Crazy Egg: the long form version of the homepage converted 30% percent higher than the short version.

-And others experienced this as well; Marketing Experiments ran 3 tests in which they drove Google AdWords traffic to long copy and short copy and in each case the long copy converted better.
+Others experienced this as well.
+Marketing Experiments ran three tests to see whether long or short copy converted better.
+They drove Google AdWords traffic to both copies and saw that in each case the long copy converted better.

-In the first test the long copy converted better by 40.54%.
-In the second test there was a much larger difference where the short copy had a negative ROI of 66% and the long copy had a positive ROI of 50%.
-And lastly, in the third test the long copy converted better by 45.45%.
+In the first test, the long copy converted better by 40.54%.
+In the second test, there was a much larger difference.
+The short copy had a negative ROI of 66%, and the long copy had a positive ROI of 50%.
+In the last test, the long copy converted better by 45.45%.

-Hopefully this posts convinces you that you need to start writing longer copy.
-Whether it is sales pages, blog post, or anything else… if you want more traffic and higher conversions you should consider long form copy.
+I hope this post convinces you that you need to start writing longer copy.
+Whether it is sales pages, blog posts or anything else, if you want more traffic and higher conversions, you should consider long form copy.

-But before you start to write long form copy there are a few things you need to know:
+Before you start to write long form copy, however, there are a few things you need to know:

 - Copy doesn’t always boost conversions – for some web products or web pages, shorter copy may convert better.
 You just have to test things out.
-The reason it works well for Crazy Egg or NeilPatel.com is because we first survey potential customers and found out all of the objections they had with the services.
+The reason it works well for Crazy Egg or NeilPatel.com is because we first surveyed potential customers and found out all of the objections they had with the services.
 We then wrote copy that answered each objection.
-On top that, we threw a ton of Google AdWords traffic to landing pages with different headline variations and call to action buttons to figure out what copy appealed to our customers.
+In addition, we threw a ton of Google AdWords traffic to landing pages with different headline variations and call-to-action buttons to figure out what copy appealed to our customers.

-- Don’t ramble – I once heard Om Malik say, “if you can write a blog post in 1000 words, you can write it in 500 words.
+- Don’t ramble – I once heard Om Malik say, “if you can write a blog post in 1,000 words, you can write it in 500 words.
 And if you can write a post in 500 words, you can write it in 250 words.”
-The point Om was trying to make is that you shouldn’t ramble, just get to the point.
-If your content in naturally long, great!
+The point Om was trying to make is that you shouldn’t ramble: just get to the point.
+If your content is naturally long, great!
 If it isn’t, don’t fluff it up to increase your word count.

-Have you noticed any other interesting trends from long copy versus short copy?
+Have you noticed any other interesting trends when it comes to long versus short copy debate?